glmck13/WeTube/README.md

 On the server side I use ffmpeg to convert the uploaded videos to MP4 format, since this plays natively using HTML5 <video> tags.

 ## Using the browser as a WebRTC client
 There’s an excellent [WebRTC SIP client for the browser written by Conrad de Wit posted on GitHub](https://github.com/InnovateAsterisk/Browser-Phone).
 That turned out to be the easy part to get a phone integrated into my page.
 The more difficult task was trying to figure out how to configure my Asterisk/FreePBX to process WebRTC calls.
-The Asterisk help documentation got m moest of the way there, but unfortunately omitted some key settings.
+The Asterisk help documentation got me most of the way there, but unfortunately omitted some key settings.
 After combining tidbits from the following sites, I managed to get things working:
 + [WebRTC tutorial using SIPML5, Rusty Newton, Jul 3, 2018](https://wiki.asterisk.org/wiki/pages/viewpage.action?pageId=40818097)
 + [Freepbx Failed to create fingerprint from the digest, Aug 2022](https://community.freepbx.org/t/freepbx-failed-to-create-fingerprint-from-the-digest/85205)
 + [WebRTC configuration by VoIPmonitor, Aug 7, 2020](https://www.voipmonitor.org/doc/WebRTC)